 Our diversified mix

 The electricity we provide our customers uses a number of different resources.
 In 2014, hydroelectric power accounted for more than a third of our power portfolio.
 We also generate electricity with our own thermal power plants.
 We share ownership of a large coal-fired generating facility in eastern Montana, and we own several natural-gas-fired power plants in the Puget Sound region.

 Wind power is a very important and increasingly prominent resource for PSE.
 We own and operate three large wind farms in central and eastern Washington.
 Those wind farms together produce enough electricity, on average, to power 165,000 homes.
-According to the American Wind Energy Association, PSE is the third-largest utility producer of wind power in the United States.
+According to the American Wind Energy Association, PSE is the fourth-largest utility producer of wind power in the United States.

 Washington state's renewable energy requirement